Techgethr/midnightpy/README.md

 # MidnightPy

-A Python SDK for interacting with the Midnight blockchain network using GraphQL.
+A Python SDK for interacting with the [Midnight blockchain network](https://midnight.network/).

 ## Features